Skip to content

 Can Eugene prescribe TRT?

 Eugene GPs can prescribe testosterone if they assess you as meeting the clinical criteria.
-However, telehealth GPs vary in hormone literacy — some will optimise aggressively, many will only treat clear deficiency per standard ranges.
-For a structured, depth-first TRT assessment, FORM provides the specialist panel and protocol; Eugene or your regular GP executes the prescription.
+However, telehealth GPs vary in hormone literacy — some assess in depth, many will only act on clear deficiency per standard ranges.
+For a structured, depth-first hormone assessment, FORM provides the specialist bloodwork and an expert-reviewed interpretation; your own GP or prescriber decides and manages any treatment.

-Can a Eugene GP interpret a FORM protocol?
+Can a Eugene GP read a FORM report?

 Yes.
 FORM's expert-reviewed PDF report is designed to be GP-readable — it translates specialist findings into a format a GP can act on.
-Many Eugene GPs will continue a well-documented specialist protocol, subject to their own clinical judgement.
+Most Eugene GPs will read it and make their own treatment decision, under their own clinical judgement.

 Is FORM more expensive than Eugene?